 And speaking of email—remote workers will benefit from getting better at this essential mode of communication, as they’ll rely on writing more frequently than on in-person conversations.
 Communicating with a team member face to face in the office can be easier thanks to visual and audial cues, like facial expressions, body gestures, and intonation; writing needs to be more precise without this added visual input.

 Working remotely over email or a messaging system can muddy how your message is received.
-Grammarly has features that help your writing be understood the way you intend, like ensuring you get your reader’s attention on your main points quickly, rewriting entire sentences for clarity, and providing feedback on your tone so nothing is misinterpreted.
+Grammarly has features that help your writing be understood the way you intend, like fixing grammar and spelling mistakes, rewriting entire sentences for clarity, and providing feedback on your tone so nothing is misinterpreted.

 4 Work on your social skills